mpdf/mpdf.github.io/css-stylesheets/supported-css.md

 <tr>
 <td>width</td>
 <td>

-<p><span class="smallblock">LENGTH</span></p>
+<span class="smallblock">LENGTH</span>

-<p>mPDF does not support nested block elements which overlap (horizontally or vertically) i.e. the inner block must be contained by the outer block's physical dimensions. width and height are overridden if this is not the case.</p>
+mPDF does not support nested block elements which overlap (horizontally or vertically) i.e. the inner block must be contained by the outer block's physical dimensions. width and height are overridden if this is not the case.

 </td>
 </tr>
 <tr>
 <td>height</td>
 <td>

-<p><span class="smallblock">LENGTH</span>&nbsp;</p>
+<span class="smallblock">LENGTH</span>&nbsp;

-<p>mPDF does not support nested block elements which overlap (horizontally or vertically) i.e. the inner block must be contained by the outer block's physical dimensions. width and height are overridden if this is not the case.</p>
+mPDF does not support nested block elements which overlap (horizontally or vertically) i.e. the inner block must be contained by the outer block's physical dimensions. width and height are overridden if this is not the case.

-<p>(Prior to mPDF v5.1: only supported if whole block is all on one page; will extend a block but not shorten it; will not force a pagebreak even if height should move onto next page.)
+(Prior to mPDF v5.1: only supported if whole block is all on one page; will extend a block but not shorten it; will not force a pagebreak even if height should move onto next page.)

-NB % is interpreted as % of printable page height (inside margins)</p>
+NB % is interpreted as % of printable page height (inside margins)

 </td>
 </tr>
 <tr>